January Lawn + Landscape Tips

 • Fall Overseed – Annual fescue seeding any area of your lawn that does not receive at least 5 hours a full sunlight daily to eliminate thinning and bare areas is an important step in having a great lawn.

-• Watering Habits – Make it a goal to learn the best way to water your lawn in 2025.
+• Watering Habits – Make it a goal to learn the best way to water your lawn.
 A healthy lawn and landscape is watered infrequently and deeply.
 Frequency and length of watering is different for every lawn.
 Set aside time early in the season to discover the best way to water your lawn.

 • Landscape Refresh – From seasonal color plantings to your front landscape to your outdoor living spaces, what needs to be refreshed this year?